A hosted kiteboarding week built around a simple idea: when the setup is handled, you actually ride.

 Can you water start and ride upwind? → Independent path.

-Still working on water starts? → Immersion path.
+Still working on water starts or riding upwind consistently? → Immersion path

 I'm semi-independent — I can ride upwind but want to improve.
 Is this a fit?